 Common methodological errors in submitted manuscripts for systematic reviews and protocols in public health

-Systematic reviews of public health interventions can be methodologically challenging, being more likely to incorporate complexity in populations, interventions, contexts, outcome measurements and study designs.
+Systematic reviews of public health interventions can be methodologically challenging because they are more likely to incorporate complexity in populations, interventions, contexts, outcome measurements and study designs.
 When a systematic review or protocol manuscript is submitted for publication to Cochrane Public Health (CPH), Methods Editors conduct an initial triage review and complete methods review.

 Objectives: To identify common methodological errors requiring amendment in manuscripts and increase awareness of the available guidance to reduce their occurrence in future reviews.

 Methods: We conducted a retrospective audit of written feedback provided by CPH Methods Editors to authors of a protocol or review manuscript submitted for publication between July 2019 and June 2022.
 A data extraction form was used to document methodological issues identified in written feedback documents.
 Four Methods Editors piloted the data extraction form on two manuscripts, after which one Methods Editor extracted data for the remaining documents.